 DEQ is proposing a new Table 40 which will only contain criteria applicable to human health.
 For this reason, the human health criteria will be deleted from Table 20, Table 33A, and Table 33B.
 These tables will remain a part of Oregon’s water quality standards and only contain the aquatic life criteria.
 The proposed table revisions will become effective upon EPA approval.

-TABLE 40: Human Health Criteria for Toxic Pollutants
+TABLE 40: Human Health Water Quality Criteria for Toxic Pollutants

 DRAFT

-Note: The criteria in Table 40 are effective under state and federal law only after they are approved by the EPA.

 Human Health Criteria Summary

-A human health criterion is the highest concentration of a pollutant in water that is not expected to pose a significant risk to human health.
-The concentration for each pollutant listed in Table 40 is a criterion not to be exceeded in waters of the state in order to protect human health except as otherwise provided in OAR 340-041.
-Values in Table 40 are applicable to all waters of the state designated for fishing (organism only) or domestic water supply (water + organism) uses and are expressed as micrograms per liter (µg/L).
-Pollutants are listed in alphabetical order with the corresponding Chemical Abstract Service (CAS) number, whether the criterion is based on carcinogenic effects (can cause cancer in humans), and whether there is an aquatic life criterion for that pollutant (i.e. “y”= yes, “n” = no).
-The “water + organism” criteria refer to safe limits that have been established for the consumption of drinking water and fish, including shellfish.
-The “organism only” criteria refer to safe limits that have been established for the consumption of fish and shellfish only.
-The “organism only” criteria are solely applicable in waters designated as having a fishing use, but not a domestic or private water supply.
+The concentration for each pollutant listed in Table 40 was derived to protect Oregonians from potential adverse health impacts associated with long-term exposure to toxic substances resulting from the consumption of fish, shellfish, and water. .
+The “organism only” criteria are established to protect fish and shellfish consumption and apply to waters of the state designated for fishing.
+The “water + organism” criteria are established to protect the consumption of drinking water, fish, and shellfish, and apply where both fishing and domestic water supply (public and private) are designated uses.
+All criteria are expressed as micrograms per liter (µg/L), unless otherwise noted.
+Pollutants are listed in alphabetical order.
+Additional information includes the Chemical Abstract Service (CAS) number, whether the criterion is based on carcinogenic effects (can cause cancer in humans), and whether there is an aquatic life criterion for the pollutant (i.e. “y”= yes, “n” = no).
 All the human health criteria were calculated using a fish consumption rate of 175 grams per day unless otherwise noted.
 A fish consumption rate of 175 grams per day is approximately equal to 23 8-ounce fish meals per month.
 For pollutants categorized as carcinogens, values represent a cancer risk of one additional case of cancer in one million people (i.e. 10-6), unless otherwise noted.
-All metals criteria are for total metal concentration.
+All metals criteria are for total metal concentration, unless otherwise noted.
 Italicized pollutants represent non-priority pollutants.
+The human health criteria revisions established by OAR 340-041-0033 and shown in Table 40 do not become applicable for purposes of ORS chapter 468B or the federal Clean Water Act until approved by EPA pursuant to 40 CFR 131.21 (4/27/2000).